 Is your pear tree new to your garden?
 If so, consider whether transplant adjustment might be causing the pear tree leaf problems.

 Newly planted pear trees have to work hard to regrow their roots, which were trimmed in the nursery.
 Often, they spend the first two years after transplant trying to rebuild the root system.
 A pear tree has small leaves during this time of root building.
 You can help the tree by providing generous irrigation during the years after the transplant.

 In fact, inadequate irrigation at any time can cause sparse leaves on pear trees.
 Too little water makes it difficult for pear trees to grow proper foliage.
 Be sure the trees get extra water during dry periods.
-Provide an inch (2.5 cm.) of water a week during normal periods, and two inches (5 cm.) during a drought.
+Provide an inch (2.5 cm.) of water a week during normal periods, and 2 inches (5 cm.) during a drought.

 If you use pesticides and weed killers inappropriately, this can also cause pear tree leaf problems like misshapen or sparse leaves on pear trees.
 Always follow the label directions.